hppr-dev/bash-task-master/README.md

 Using Command Line Arguments
 ============================

-The task command itself doesn't have any command line arguments, but created tasks can use long arguments to retrieve data.
+The task command itself doesn't have any command line arguments, but created tasks can use arguments to retrieve data.
 Arguments are parsed and passed to the task as ARG_NAME.
+See the following section about defining short arguments.
 For instance with a task definition like:

 ```